Starkiller13/ParallelQuicksortMPI/README.md

 ```

 ## Results:
-The ordered files can be found respectively in out_mpi.txt and out_st.txt.
+ Files containing the results of the algorithm applied to the input file can be found respectively in out_mpi.txt and out_st.txt.
 Verbose and execution times will be displayed in the shell when executing in local; when running on capri there will be a output file in the folder outputs.